Chapter 13 Bankruptcy: Your Lifeline to Stop Foreclosure and Save Your Home

 Key Takeaways

-• Chapter 13 bankruptcy can effectively stop foreclosure and allow homeowners to keep their property
+• Chapter 13 bankruptcy can effectively halt foreclosure and allow homeowners to retain their property.

-• The automatic stay in Chapter 13 immediately halts foreclosure proceedings and creditor actions
+• The automatic stay in Chapter 13 immediately stops foreclosure actions and creditor harassment.

-• Chapter 13 allows for restructuring mortgage payments and catching up on arrears over 3-5 years
+• Repayment plan allows for restructuring mortgage payments and catching up on arrears over 3 to 5 years.

-• Eligibility requirements include having regular income and meeting certain debt limits
+• Eligibility requirements include regular income and meeting specific debt limits.

 Understanding Chapter 13 Bankruptcy